expressjs/expressjs.com/guide/migrating-4.md

 <h2 id="changes">Changes in Express 4</h2>

-The main changes in Express 4 are:
+There are several significant changes in Express 4:

 <ul class="doclist">
-  <li><a href="#core-changes">Changes to Express core and middleware system: </a>The dependency on Connect and built-in middleware were removed, so you must add middleware yourself.
+  <li><a href="#core-changes">Changes to Express core and middleware system.</a> The dependencies on Connect and built-in middleware were removed, so you must add middleware yourself.
   </li>
   <li><a href="#routing">Changes to the routing system.</a></li>
   <li><a href="#other-changes">Various other changes.</a></li>